-Overview of Birth Defects
+Birth Defects in Children

-What is a birth defect?
+What is a birth defect in children?

 A birth defect is a health problem or physical change that is present when a baby

-What causes birth defects?
+What causes birth defects in a child?

 Birth defects can happen for many reasons.
 They can happen because of the mother’s